spiffe/spiffe/NEW_PROJECTS.md

 The operations of the project.

-How will maintainers be added or removed?
+- How will maintainers be added or removed?
 What is the goal number of maintainers?

-How often will the maintainers meet?
+- How often will the maintainers meet?

-How will maintainers interact with contributors and review their Pull Requests and Issues?
+- How will maintainers interact with contributors and review their Pull Requests and Issues?
 Slack?
 Dedicated online meetings?
 What is the goal turn around time?
+- What conflict resolution mechnisms will the maintainers follow?

 #### Similar Projects